ashvardanian/USearchSpark/README.md

 ## Datasets

-BigANN benchmark is a good starting point, if you are searching for large collections of high-dimensional vectors.
+The [BigANN benchmark](https://big-ann-benchmarks.com) is a good starting point if you are searching for extensive collections of high-dimensional vectors.
 Still, it rarely considers datasets with more than tens of millions of entries.
-In the age of 100+ core CPUs and Petabyte-scale storage in 2U servers, bigger datasets are needed.
+In the era of 100+ core CPUs and Petabyte-scale storage in 2U servers, larger datasets are required.

 | Dataset                                     | Codename           | DType | NDim | Metric |   Size |  $N$ |
 | :------------------------------------------ | :----------------- | ----: | ---: | -----: | -----: | ---: |